Background

 Early on, I noticed many users were curious about what other people were eating.
 In response, I added a community feed on day 1 that allowed users to upload meal photos and captions.

-When I saw participants screenshotting and reacting outside the app, I introduced an in-app commenting feature on day 2 to support native interaction.
+When I saw participants screenshotting and making funny comments on meals outside the app, I introduced an in-app commenting feature on day 2 to support native interaction.

 Midway through the challenge, I noticed a drop in motivation among participants who were falling behind on the leaderboard and felt they could no longer catch up.
 To address this, I introduced: